-Mr. Virata, 92, Filipino, has been a Director since 1995, Corporate Vice Chairman since June 2000 and Senior Adviser from 2007.
+Mr. Cesar E. A. Virata has been a Director since 1995, Corporate Vice Chairman since June 2000 and Senior Adviser from 2007.
 Mr. Virata's roster of companies where he is also a Director and/or Chairman includes RCBC Realty Corp., RCBC Land, Inc., Malayan Insurance Co., Inc., Business World Publishing Corporation, Luisita Industrial Park Corporation, RCBC Bankard Services Corporation, AY Foundation, Inc., City and Land Developer Corporation, UCM Philippines Foundation, Inc., and Cavitex Holdings Corporation, among others.
-He is an adviser of Lopez Holdings Corporation and ICCP, Inc., among others.

-Mr. Virata has held important/key positions in the Philippine government, including Prime Minister, Secretary/Minister of Finance, Chairman of the Committee on Finance of the Batasang Pambansa (National Assembly) and member of the Monetary Board.
-He was also Chairman of the Land Bank of the Philippines.
+He is an adviser of Lopez Holdings and ICCP, Inc., among others.
+Mr. Virata has held important/key positions in the Philippine government including Prime Minister, Secretary/Minister of Finance, Chairman of the Committee on Finance of the Batasang Pambansa (National Assembly) and member of the Monetary Board.
+He was Chairman of the Board of Investments, Undersecretary for Industry.
+He was also Chairman of the Land Bank of the Philippines and Philippine National Bank.
 He has served as Governor for the Philippines to the World Bank, the Asian Development Bank and the International Fund for Agriculture Development.
 He was Chairman of the Development Committee of the World Bank and International Monetary Fund from 1976 to 1980 and Chairman of the Board of Governors of the Asian Development Bank.
 Prior to his Government positions, he was a Professor and Dean of the College of Business Administration of the University of the Philippines and Principal, SyCip Gorres Velayo and Company, Management Services Division.
-Mr. Virata has also held membership in various international committees/fora in the past, including: Bretton Woods Committee, Group of 30, Institute of International Finance, Rockefeller Tripartite Commission for Asia, Davos Forum, World Development Committee of the World Bank and IMF, ADB Forum.
+Mr. Virata has also held membership in various international committees/fora in the past, including: Woods Committee, Group of 30, Institute of International Finance, Rockefeller Tripartite Commission for Asia, Davos Forum, World Development Committee of the World Bank and IMF, ADB Forum.
 Mr. Virata graduated from the University of the Philippines with degrees in Mechanical Engineering and Business Administration (Cum Laude).
-He completed his Master's in Business Administration from the Wharton Graduate School, University of Pennsylvania.
+He completed his Master in Business Administration (Industrial Management) from the Wharton Graduate School University of Pennsylvania.